-The two ways our researchers work with the institute
+The two ways researchers work with the institute

-There are two ways our researchers work with the institute: they can be guest lecturers, or mentor an intern.
+There are two ways you can work with the institute: be a guest lecturer, or mentor an intern.

-Mentoring is very light duty with us: mentors meet (in person or by videocon) with their student early on and propose a project.
+Mentors work with interns on a project.
+Their duty is designed to be very light: mentors meet (in person or by videocon) with their student early on and propose a project.

 After that they are available to occasionally discuss the project (possibly once or twice/week, but it’s really up to the mentor — everyone has their style).

-Mentors do not have to give any help with programming: our chat room is stacked with the other interns and with some very strong scientific programmers who will help with all their software needs.
+Mentors do not have to give any help with programming: our chat room is stacked with the other interns and with some very strong scientific programmers who will help with software problems and debugging.

-Typically the ideal project is either a contained part of current research, or a “back burner” project – some idea the mentor had, and has not yet had a chance to work on.
+Typically the ideal project is either a contained part of current research, or a “back of the drawer” project – some idea the mentor had way back and has not yet had a chance to work on.
+It can also be a pedagogical project, aimed at clarifying the current state of a field.

 More information about internship projects is in our Research internships page.